napari/napari/docs/guides/connecting_events.md

-If you're coming from a background of scripting or working with python in an interactive console, thinking in terms of the "event loop" can feel a bit strange at time.
+If you're coming from a background of scripting or working with python in an interactive console, thinking in terms of the "event loop" can feel a bit strange at times.
 Often we write code in a very procedural way: "do this ... then do that, etc...".
 With napari and other GUI programs however, usually you hook up a bunch of conditions and to callback functions (e.g. "If this event happens, then call this function") and *then* start the loop and hope you hooked